1st Foreign Cavalry Regiment: Within the ranks of the FAR and Division Daguet

 The 1st Foreign Cavalry Regiment remained within the Force d'Action Rapide (FAR) and was part of the Division Daguet.
-On July 1984, the Royal étranger was incorporated into the 6th Light Armoured Division (6e D.L.B).
+In July 1984, the Royal étranger was incorporated into the 6th Light Armoured Division (6e D.L.B).
 Engaged in operation Daguet starting September 15, 1990; the regiment as whole was found complete in the desert of Saudi Arabia on November 6, 1990.
 Following an initial preparatory phase, the regiment saw service as part of Operation Desert Storm.
 On February 23, 1991; the regiment crossed the Iraqi frontier, reached its objective at the D'As Salman air base within 36 hours.
 Victorious, the 1st Foreign Cavalry Regiment intact from personnel or material loss, decorated a new palm on the regimental colors.
 From December 1992 to June 1993, the regiment served in Cambodia as part of the United Nations peacekeeping force (APRONUC).